This educational video is brought to you by Lisa Miller, CEO and Founder of VIE Healthcare Consulting.

 As hospitals look for new ways to drive margin improvement, in this video I explore the relationship of cost to reimbursement to achieve unparalleled cost savings.

 At VIE Healthcare Consulting we adopt a unique strategy compared to other health care consultants.
-Our detailed approach uncovers tremendous cost savings for our clients by taking a holistic view in analyzing cost detail and how it maps to actual reimbursement.
+Our detailed approach uncovers tremendous cost savings for our clients by taking a holistic view of analyzing cost detail and how it maps to actual reimbursement.

 At VIE Healthcare, we carry out the usual analysis, that is, your cost by component and by biologic.
 We then benchmark that cost to national best practices based on your hospital size, market share and your utilization.